 Change Section(s) Affected Instructional Arrangement/Setting Code 00: 4.6.1 Code 00 - No Clarification about when to use this code has been Instructional added.
 Arrangement/Setting Instructional Arrangement/Setting Code 01: 4.6.2 Code 01 - Homebound Information on the courses required to be provided to a homebound student has been added.
 Clarification of how to determine a homebound student's ADA eligibility coding has been added, as has clarification of how to calculate eligible days present.
 Clarification of how a student who is transitioning from the homebound setting to another setting earns attendance has been added.
 Instructional Arrangement/Setting Code 30: The 4.6.5 Code 30 - State term "state school" has been replaced with "state Supported Living Centers supported living center."
 Instructional Arrangement/Setting Code 42: 4.6.7 Code 41 or 42 - Clarification on use of this code for 3- and 4-year-old Resource Room/Services students has been added.
 Instructional Arrangement/Setting Code 08: 4.6.9 Code 08 - Vocational Clarification that this code applies only to a student in Adjustment Class (VAC) paid employment has been added.
 Instructional Arrangement/Setting Code 40: 4.6.11.1 Requirements, Language describing requirements related to the 4.6.11.4 Mainstream Notes, mainstream instructional arrangement/setting has been 4.8.1.2 Indicator Code 2 - made consistent in all subsections where it appears.
 Speech Therapy With Other Services, and 4.14.8 Code 40 - Mainstream Examples Instructional Arrangement/Setting Codes 70 and 71: 4.6.13 Code 70 - Texas Statements that students in these instructional School for the Blind and arrangements should be reported with an ADA eligibility Visually Impaired and 4.6.14 code of 0 have been removed.
-Code 71 - Texas School for Demoins we set for Osman and Table is a False stire the Deaf Requirements for Career and Technical Education 5.2 Eligibility and Eligible (CTE) Contact Hour Funding Eligibility: The Days Present requirements related to teacher qualifications and to documentation have been modified.
+Code 71 - Texas School for the Deaf Requirements for Career and Technical Education 5.2 Eligibility and Eligible (CTE) Contact Hour Funding Eligibility: The Days Present requirements related to teacher qualifications and to documentation have been modified.
 Requirements for CTE Course Eligibility: 5.2.2 Eligibility of Courses Requirements related to course program intent codes for Funding and to Public Education Information Management System (PEIMS) reporting have been modified.
 Career Preparation Eligibility Requirements: 5.2.4 Career Preparation Requirements have been modified and specify that Eligibility Requirements career preparation courses are for only paid experience.
-CTE Practicum Course Eligibility Requirements: A 5.2.5 Practicum Course section on CTE practicum course eligibility Eligibility Requirements requirements has been added.
-Career Preparation and Practicum Learning 5.7 Career Preparation and Experiences: Information on requirements related to Practicum Learning these two types of courses has been added, along with Experiences an explanation of the differences between them. • an explanation of the differences between them.
+CTE Practicum Course Eligibility Requirements: A 5 2 5 Prootioum Course section on CTE practicum course eligibility 5.2.5 Practicum Course requirements has been added.
+Eligibility Requirements Career Preparation and Practicum Learning 57 Carpor Proparation and Experiences: Information on requirements related to 5.7 Career Preparation and Practicum Learning these two types of courses has been added, along with Experiences an explanation of the differences between them. - Thenenoes מה בקטמומנוטה טו נווב טווובובווטבט שבנשבבה נוובווו.